-Experiencing "Failed to decode packet" errors in your modded Minecraft server?
-This guide will show you exactly how to fix packet size errors, NBT tag problems, and compression issues in your Minecraft modpack with a simple solution that works for both server and client.
+Experiencing a "Failed to decode packet" error in your modded Minecraft server?
+This guide will show you exactly how to fix packet size errors, NBT tag problems, and compression issues in your Minecraft modpack with a simple solution that works for both your server and your game client.

 Understanding Minecraft Packet Errors

-Packet errors occur when your modded Minecraft server tries to send or receive data packets that exceed the game's size limitations.
-These errors commonly appear as:
+Packet errors occur when your modded Minecraft server tries to send or receive data packets that exceed the game's built-in size limitations.
+These errors commonly appear in your console or game screen as:

 - "Tried to read NBT tag that was too big; tried to allocate: X bytes where max allowed: 2097152"